"What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?"

-We also ask family members to join their sons for at least five hours of service.
+It is highly encouraged for family members to join their sons for at least five hours of service.
 The family component in developing a “habit of service” is essential to the freshmen service project.
 We invite freshmen to choose a project that will enrich themselves and their families.
-When we say “service with family” we mean that at least one family member must participate with the student, as both volunteer at an organization or a service-oriented event.
+When we say “service with family” we suggest at least one family member participate with the student, as both volunteer at an organization or a service-oriented event.
 “Family member” can be defined as mom/step-mom, dad/step-dad, siblings, cousins, aunts and uncles, or grandparents.

 The Process and Requirements

 - Each freshman must think, pray and discern with his family the best place to complete his service project.
 Projects must be submitted to and approved by the Service Director in the Pastoral Ministry Office; pre-approval is not necessary if the project is chosen from our database (listed on our website).

 - Each freshman must complete his Service Project by the first week after Spring Break of freshman year and will submit a Reflection component to his Theology I teacher by an April date provided by the respective Theology teacher.

 Reflection questions for Service-Learning Project